karlfreeman/multi_sync/README.md

 ### AssetSync compatibility

-Many people use [AssetSync](https://github.com/rumblelabs/asset_sync) and for `MultiSync`'s first release.
-Compatibility with it has been built in.
+Many people use [AssetSync](https://github.com/rumblelabs/asset_sync) and for `MultiSync`'s first release compatibility with it has been built in.
 When within a `Rails` environment `MultiSync` will check for `asset_sync.yml` and read in its settings.
 You should be able to simply require `multi_sync` and try things out.

 #### Unsupported features